-In April 2020, the Board approved the TransCode Therapeutics, Inc. 2020 Stock Option and Incentive Plan (the "2020 Plan") providing for the issuance of options or other awards to purchase up to 3,032,787 shares of the Company's common stock.
+In April 2020, the Board approved the TransCode Therapeutics, Inc. 2020 Stock Option and Incentive Plan (the "2020 Plan") providing for the issuance of options or other awards to purchase up to 151,639 shares of the Company's common stock.
 The Board determined not to make any further awards under the 2020 Plan following the closing of the IPO.
 In March 2021, the Company's 2021 Stock Option and Incentive Plan (the "2021 Plan") was approved by the Company's Board and stockholders and became effective upon the effectiveness of the IPO.
-The 2021 Plan initially provided for the issuance of options or other awards to purchase up to 2,500,000 shares of the Company's common stock with annual increases beginning in January 2022.
-The number of additional options or other awards available under annual increases through January 2023 is 1,278,997 shares.
+The 2021 Plan initially provided for the issuance of options or other awards to purchase up to 125,000 shares of the Company's common stock.
+The number of options or other awards available under the 2021 Plan increased 32,261 shares in January 2022 and 32,443 in January 2023.